 Lack of funds;

-Lack of proper cooperation from local governments.
+Lack of proper cooperation from local governments;

-Lack of coordination of activities with civil society
+Lack of coordination of activities with civil society.

-Non-implementation of the Programme 2010-2014, namely the reasons as listed above, have been and still are a result of the lack of proper coordination of the relevant departments, which simultaneously would have to serve as a measuring units on the implementation of the Programme along the proper periodic reports as it was foreseen...
+Partialimplementation of the Programme 2010-2014, namely the reasons as listed above, have been and still are a result of the lack of proper coordination of the relevant departments, which simultaneously would have to serve as a measuring unit on the implementation of the Programme along the proper periodic reports as it was foreseen.

 2. Admission and addressing of the consumer complaints